- Pullo and Vorenus are marching back from Gaul, about to return to Rome.

 Pullo: It's a good trick.

-Vorenus: If Mars were watching, he would never allow such dishonor.
+Vorenus: Unless the Gods have abandoned Rome.
+If Mars were watching, he would not allow such a disgrace!

-Pullo: Maybe he was having a crap and missed it.
+Pullo: Maybe he was havin' a crap and missed it.

-Pullo: She's got this little spot right above her cunny, like a little bump.
-Now, attend to that little spot, and she'll open up to you like a flower.
+Pullo: She's got this little spot right above her cunny, like a little button.
+Now, attend to that button, and she will open up like a flower.

-Vorenus (horrified): How do you know this of her?!
+Vorenus (horrified and pissed off): How do you know this of her?!

 Pullo: (Stunned beat) All women have them!
 Ask anyone!

-Atia and Octavia arguing over who will kill who when their house was under siege by Pompeii's men in episode 3.
+- Atia and Octavia arguing over who will kill who when their house was under siege by Pompey's men in episode 3.

-Atia - (to her slave) ...and then you must kill Octavia if I am taken alive.
-Them you must kill yourself.
+Atia (to her slave): ...and then you must kill Octavia if I am taken alive.
+Then - you must kill yourself.
 Your survival would be inappropriate.

-Atia - Why, are you still at mad at me?
+Atia: Why?
+Are you still mad at me?

-When Vorenus orders Pullo to return the Roman treasury to Caesar, Pullo, established from his first scene as reckless, brave, undisciplined and impulse driven, so of course he starts bitching again.
-Then:
+- When Vorenus orders Pullo to return the Roman treasury to Caesar, Pullo, established from his first scene as reckless, brave, undisciplined and impulse driven, so of course he starts bitching again.

 Vorenus: An order!

-In the first episode, Vorenus orders the crucified prisoners to be taken down after one of them talks immediately.
-A soldier rolls his eyes as if to say, But we just put them up!
+- In the first episode, Vorenus orders the crucified prisoners to be taken down after one of them talks immediately.
+In a blink-and-you'll-miss-it moment, a soldier rolls his eyes as if to say, But we just put them up!